📋 This article is part of the Complete Contractor Digital Marketing Playbook →

 About Kore Komfort Solutions: We’re an educational publisher and regional home improvement connector serving the Ohio Valley.
 Our network includes vetted contractors across Southern Ohio, Northern Kentucky, and surrounding markets.
 We provide transparent, research-backed information to help homeowners and contractors make informed decisions about home improvement and marketing strategies.

-Editorial Standards: All conversion rate data reflects industry research from sources including Google PageSpeed studies (load time impact), Blue Corona contractor marketing surveys (48% credibility from design, 46% from website look), and real contractor client results.
+Editorial Standards: All conversion rate data reflects industry research from sources including Google PageSpeed studies, Blue Corona contractor marketing surveys (48% credibility from design, 46% from website look), and real contractor client results.
 Mobile traffic percentages (75-80%) based on Google Analytics data from 50+ contractor websites.
 Design recommendations follow proven UX principles validated across thousands of contractor lead conversions.
-We do not receive compensation from design agencies or platforms mentioned; recommendations are based solely on conversion performance and contractor success outcomes.